mendix/docs/content/developerportal/operate/trends-v4.md

 {{% /alert %}}

-Assign this permission by following these steps:
+Assign permission by following these steps:

-1. Open your app in the [Developer Portal](http://home.mendix.com)
+1. Open your app in the [Developer Portal](http://home.mendix.com).
 2. Click **Security** under the **Settings** category on the left.
 3. Go to the **Node Permissions** tab.
 4. Choose the environment for which you want to grant access.